LearnOnDemandSystems/docs/lod/lod-lab-developers/lod-lab-developer-training-level-1/how-do-i-create-a-removable-media-profile.md

 If you want to be able to load an ISO or a floppy disk into a virtual machine in a launched lab, you will need to create a Removable Media Profile and have the ISO or floppy disk in file format stored in your storage.
 A Removable Media Profile is used to connect an ISO or Floppy file to Lab Profiles so they can be used in the launched labs.

-For LOD lab component terminology and guidelines for building Lab Series and Lab Profiles, please read the [LOD Terminology and Guidelines for Building a Lab article](lod-terminology-and-guidelines-for-building-a-lab.md).

 There are three locations to create a Removable Media Profile:
 - From the Lab Series page that will be use the removable media (automatically associates the Removable Media Profile to the series)
 - From the Lab Profile page that will use the removable media.